Reyam6/Homework1/homework1.md

 (10 points)

 \`5.
 What names are more common for cats than dogs?
-The ones above the line or the ones below the line?
+The ones above the line or the ones below the line ?

 Oliver and lily